On the Work of Cartan and M\"{u}nzner on Isoparametric Hypersurfaces: M u nzner's Work

 Theorem \ref{thm:1-dim-cohomology} below does not assume that $M$ is isoparametric, but only that it divides the sphere into two ball bundles.
 This is important, since the theorem can be applied to more general settings, in particular, to the case of a compact, connected proper Dupin hypersurface embedded in $S^{n+1}$, as was shown by Thorbergsson \cite{Th1} (see also \cite[pp. 140--143]{CR8}).

-\begin{remark}[Proper Dupin hypersurfaces] {\rm Recall that an oriented hypersurface hypersurface $M$ in a real space form $\widetilde{M}^{n+1}$ is called a {\em proper Dupin hypersurface} if the number $g$ of distinct principal curvatures is constant on $M$, and if each continuous principal curvature function on $M$ is constant along each leaf of its corresponding principal foliation.} \end{remark}
+\begin{remark}[Proper Dupin hypersurfaces] {\rm An oriented hypersurface $M$ in a real space form $\widetilde{M}^{n+1}$ is called a {\em proper Dupin hypersurface} if the number $g$ of distinct principal curvatures is constant on $M$, and if each continuous principal curvature function on $M$ is constant along each leaf of its corresponding principal foliation.} \end{remark}

 Using methods of algebraic topology, M\"{u}nzner \cite{Mu2} proved the theorem below, and we refer the reader to M\"{u}nzner's paper for the proof.

 \begin{theorem} Let $M$ be a compact, connected hypersurface in $S^{n+1}$ which divides $S^{n+1}$ into two ball bundles over submanifolds $M_+$ and $M_-$.
 Then the number $\alpha = (1/2)\ {\rm dim}\ H^* (M,R)$ can only assume the values $1,2,3,4$ and 6.
 (The ring $R$ of coefficients is ${\bf Z}$ if both $M_+$ and $M_-$ are orientable, and ${\bf Z}_2$ otherwise.) \end{theorem}